Getting Started with PlayFlow

 4. Inside the *Token* field, paste the **PlayFlow API Key** you copied.

-You can now customize the other settings in the PlayFlow Cloud window, such as the Development Build or Server Scene.
+You can also customize the other settings in the PlayFlow Cloud window, such as the **Development Build** or **Build Version**.

 When you're happy with those, you can press the **Upload Server** button to have PlayFlow automatically build and upload a headless Linux server build of your game.
 This will take a brief moment, and then you will have a log in the editor console saying the build uploaded successfully.